dakota-byte/kody2.0/README.md

 run "myenv/Scripts/activate" and you should notice a (myenv) prefix in your terminal.
 You are now using the virtual environment (very easy yes yes!)

-NOTE: To leave the venv, run "deactivate"
+NOTE: To leave the venv, run "deactivate". remember to use this everytime you develop

 now run "pip install -r requirements.txt" to download all dependencies to your venv